THISISDINOSAUR/Anatomy/README.md

 - Compound operators on variables
 It's currently possible to use compound operators (e.g. `+=`) when performing operations on bone ranges, but not on variables

-- Bone operations on an entire bone
-At the moment, it's only possible to perform operations on a bone range (e.g. `illium[0, last] += 60`, rather than a whole bone (e.g. `illium += 60`.
-Just for the sake of completion, it might be worth adding.

 ~~- Assignment to a single bone point
 It's possible to mutate a single point with compound operators, but it should also be possible to assign a value to a single point as well~~